Difference Between Advancing Monsoon and Retreating Monsoon

 Clear skies, high temperatures, and high humidity in the Northern plains.

-Another major difference between the advancing and retreating monsoon is that the advancing monsoon results in High rainfall.
+Another major difference between Advancing Monsoon and Retreating Monsoon is that the advancing monsoon results in High rainfall.

-In terms of the difference, the retreating monsoon receives moderate to low rainfall in comparison to the advancing monsoon.
+In terms of the difference, the retreating monsoon receives moderate to low rainfall compared to the advancing monsoon.

 The wind pattern is from Sea to Land.